 - Forecasting the optimal number of university graduates, and form subsidization plans for each of the 83 regions for various scenarios.

-As a part of the forecasting system development project, the dynamic models of the whole Russian Federation and its 83 regions were created using AnyLogic simulation software.
-The reason the developers chose AnyLogic was because it is user-friendly: no need for extensive coding, a lot of libraries with pre-defined objects, and the unlimited ability to widen the functions of the software by creating custom objects.
+As a part of the social study and forecasting system development project, dynamic simulation models of the whole Russian Federation and its 83 regions were created using AnyLogic software.
+The reason for choosing AnyLogic simulation software for the social study was because of its user-friendliness: no need for extensive coding, a lot of libraries with pre-defined objects, and an unlimited ability to widen the functions of the software by creating custom objects.

 The system of the dynamic models can be found in Figure 1.